Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

 \subsubsection{Components of clocks}

 Modern stable clocks, including atomic clocks, consist of three main components: an oscillator, a counter, and a reference.
 The periodic motion of the oscillator is counted by the counter, which displays the time.
 For the stability purpose, the oscillator is locked to the reference.
-In an atomic clock, these components are physically realized as a stable laser, frequency comb, and an atomic transition, respectively.
-The frequency of the stable laser is tuned to the resonant frequency of an atomic transition, so that the response of atoms as a result of interrogation by the laser serve as a signal for feedback to stabilize the laser frequency.
-Because the atomic transition serves as the ultimate source of stability, a deep understanding of the behavior of atoms is essential for improving uncertainty for an atomic clock.
+Nowadays, the most stable and accurate clocks are realized by optical atomic clocks, i.e., an atomic clock using an optical transition for clock operation.
+In an optical atomic clock, these three components are physically realized as a stable laser, a frequency comb, and an atomic transition in or near optical frequencies, respectively.
+The frequency of the stable laser is tuned to the resonant frequency of the atomic transition, so that the response of atoms as a result of interrogation by the laser can serve as a signal for feedback to stabilize the laser frequency.
+Since the atomic transition provides the ultimate source of stability, a deep understanding of the behavior of atoms is crucial for improving the accuracy of these clocks.